 Modeling Horizontal Shareholding With Ownership Dispersion

-The dominant formulation for modeling the objective function of managers of competing firms with horizontal shareholding has been critiqued for producing the result that, if non-horizontal shareholders are highly dispersed and the interests of horizontal shareholders in the different firms coincide, managers would mimic the interests of horizontal shareholders even if they own a share of the firm that does not induce full control.
-We show that this issue can be avoided with an alternative formulation that is derived from a probabilistic voting model that assumes shareholders with higher financial stakes will take greater interest in the managerial actions, which yields the result that managers maximize a control-weighted sum of the shareholders' relative returns.
+The dominant formulation for modeling the objective function of the firm's manager in the presence of horizontal shareholding has been critiqued for producing the result that it may solely reflect the interests of a small number of shareholders even if, collectively, those shareholders do not have full control of the firm.
+We show that this issue can be avoided with an alternative formulation.
+This formulation is derived from a probabilistic voting model in which shareholders may differ in their evaluation of the amount of resources the manager will divert from the firm for personal use, which yields the result that the manager maximizes a control-weighted sum of the shareholders' relative (rather than absolute) expected returns.

 Keywords: Horizontal Shareholding, Ownership Dispersion, Manager Objective Function, Proportional Control, Banzhaf Control